-So, what are the strategies that white label AdWords experts can use to cater to voice searches?
+So, what are the strategies that white label Google Ads experts can use to cater to voice searches?
 For one, they need to think like consumers, keep user intent in mind and ensure they address it at all points including keywords, keyword groups and landing pages.

-Voice searches are usually conducted in question format and any voice search specific AdWords campaign should focus on providing solutions for those questions in order to increase impressions, clicks and conversions.
+Voice searches are usually conducted in question format and any voice search specific Ads campaign should focus on providing solutions for those questions in order to increase impressions, clicks and conversions.

 Give Importance to Long-Tail Keywords

-Since search queries made using digital voice assistants are usually long-winding and question-based, it’s a good idea for AdWords management professionals to pay close attention to long-tail keywords and broad-match modifier keywords.
+Since search queries made using digital voice assistants are usually long-winding and question-based, it’s a good idea for Google Ads management professionals to pay close attention to long-tail keywords and broad-match modifier keywords.

 Long-tail keywords are more specific than standard search queries and they are better at showing user intent.
 It’s also a good idea to adopt a conversational tone for landing pages so that they better match consumer persona.

 Another interesting snippet of information is that voice searches are more local-based than standard text searches.
 This is because people are more likely to use digital assistants when they are on-the-go and need a hands-free search experience.
 You are more likely to see queries ending with ‘near me’ in voice searches.

 One thing that white label Google Ads professionals can do for voice queries is place keywords next to the name of street or city in PPC campaigns.
 Along with this, they can use ad extensions such as action link, call extensions and location extensions.

 If you don’t know how remarketing works or the various types available for use, you’re lagging behind your competitors.
 Read on to learn about different forms of retargeting and how they work. >> https://t.co/LRybLDGUbi#ReMarketing #AdWords #PPC pic.twitter.com/IhmwM4UxjG